Many trainers recommend target and clicker training to dog owners, and these two techniques work well together.

 Target training, sometimes referred to as touch cue training, is a great foundation for teaching your dog many behaviors, from walking nicely on leash to coming when called.
-The first step is to teach your dog to target your hand.
+The first step is to teach your dog to target your hand or “touch stick”.

-To accomplish this, it’s best to begin with an easy set up for your dog to figure out.
+To accomplish this, we will begin with an easy set up for your dog to figure out using your hand.
 For example, hold a treat in a closed fist behind your back and use your opposite hand out sideways with your palm open and fingers flat.
 Your open palm is your dog’s target.
 If you hold this target hand toward your dog, many dogs will instinctively sniff it, and once you feel the contact of their nose on your hand, reward them with the treat from your other hand.
 By beginning with your hand close to the dog’s nose, you make it easy for the dog to figure out the desired behavior.